mnicolleUTC/mnicolleUTC/README.md

 - 👨‍💻 By day, I serve as a Freelance Consultant on Data Project 🦾
 - 🥷 By night, I'm currenlty working on Carbon Bombs project 💣
 - 🗣 I'm a native French speaker 🇫🇷, and I am also proficient in professional communications in English 🇬🇧 and Spanish 🇪🇸
-- 🌱 I’m currently learning Kubernetes in order to pass CKA certification 🏅
+- 🌱 I deepen my knowledge in Kubernetes in order to pass CKS certification 🏅
 - 👯 I’m looking to collaborate on open source projects with a positive impact on our environnement 🌎
 - 🥰 I highly value teammates who utilize the pre-commit tool in their workflow. 🛠
 - 🤬 I will never trust someone who doesn't write SQL queries without uppercase 🔠